Pantera93/dcs-warzones/README.md

 Actual plans are:

 * Increase number and variety of templates (add WW2 planes)
-* Add helicopters, CAS flights and SEAD flights as BLUE support or RED forces
+* Add helicopter flights as BLUE support or RED forces
 * Add Static objects support for ZONE TARGETS
 * Add possibility to define custom group templates from editor and use them in probability lists
 * If possible, support squared-shaped zones
+* Support carriers and farps as starting positions for A.I.
+* Create a 2-way multiplayer experience

 Follow the roadmap [HERE](https://github.com/Pantera93/dcs-warzones/issues)